International Soccer League

 The International Soccer League was a U.S.-based soccer league which was formed in 1960 and collapsed in 1965.
 The League, affiliated with the American Soccer League, featured guest teams primarily from Europe and some from South America, Canada and Mexico.

-The creation of the League was announced in January 1960, when it was regarded as an attempt to create a Club World Cup.
-However, the concurrence of the UEFA/CONMEBOL-endorsed Intercontinental Cup, launched also in 1960, nullified any possibility that the League might have relevance as a club world championship.
+The creation of the League was announced in January 1960, when it was regarded as an attempt to create a Club World Cup, with authorization given by FIFA and ratified by Stanley Rous.

+Rous's blessing of the International Soccer League was the second of his 3 attempts, as a FIFA official, to support a "club world cup", preceded by his involvement in the 1951 Copa Rio and followed by his 1967-1970 proposal to expand the Intercontinental Cup into a FIFA-sponsored multicontinental Club World Cup.
+However, the concurrence of the UEFA/CONMEBOL-endorsed Intercontinental Cup, launched also in 1960, ended up overshadowing the International Soccer League and the relevance it might have had as a club world championship.
+As both the Intercontinental Cup and the International Soccer League were first played in 1960, by that year it was possibly unclear which one of the two competitions would have its "club world cup" prestige stick among football fans and mass media; as a consequence, the champion club of the 1960 International Soccer League, Brazilian Bangu, has announced it will request FIFA recognition to its title as a Club World Cup.

 History

 In 1960, William D. Cox, a wealthy U.S. businessman and former owner of the Philadelphia Phillies, a U.S. baseball team, saw a potential market in the United States for top-level soccer.
 Recognizing that U.S. teams did not play at a sufficiently high level to attract the attention of most fans, he began to consider the possibility of importing European and South American teams during their league off-seasons.
 Traditionally, tours by European clubs in the northeast United States had drawn well and Cox decided to pursue this approach.

 However, soccer in the U.S. was run by the U.S. Soccer Football Association (USSFA).
 As a member of the soccer's international governing organization, FIFA, the USSFA had the sole power in the U.S. to authorize the creation of a new league, and any league created without USSFA authority would be declared an "outlaw league".
 Any person playing in an "outlaw league" would then be banned from playing in any other league or team affiliated with FIFA, and as nearly every league and team in the world was affiliated with the world soccer body, this would effectively ban a player from playing soccer anywhere.